 Operating System: All

-Applies To: UB students, faculty, staff, alumni, retirees
+Applies To: UB students, faculty, staff, alumni, retirees and volunteers

-Last Updated: September 13, 2017
+Last Updated: March 13, 2021

 You can tell it’s a phishing attempt if:

 - Make sure the URL for any form matches the trusted place you intend to go.

 - Hover your mouse over a link without clicking it to see the link’s destination.*

 - Do an Internet search for the actual company URL.